fleschutz/libSI/README.md

 Type-safe SI Library in C++
 ===========================

-This lib helps to apply math with physical units correct, with high precision, and as easy as possible.
-It provides:
+Get help to apply math with physical units correct, precise, and as quick and easy as possible.
+This lib provides:

 - [x] **Strong type-safety** for datatypes, constants, formulas, and literals (can't add a mass to a length).
 - [x] **High precision** based on floating point 64-bit and **no runtime overhead** (just compiles to simple doubles).